The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series

 \subsubsection{The Self-Normalized Cross-Quantilogram}

-The self-normalized approach was proposed in Lobato (2001) for testing the absence of autocorrelation of a time series that is not necessarily independent.
-The idea was recently extended by Shao (2010) to a class of asymptotically linear test statistics.
-Kuan and Lee (2006) apply the approach to a class of specification tests, the so-called $M$ tests, which are based on the moment conditions involving unknown parameters.
-Chen and Qu (2012) propose a procedure for improving the power of the $M$ test, by dividing the original sample into subsamples before applying the self-normalization procedure.
-The self-normalized approach has a tight link with the fixed-$b$ asymptotic framework, which was proposed by Kiefer et al. (2000) and has been studied by Bunzel et al. (2001), Kiefer and Vogelsang (2002, 2005), Sun et al. (2008), Kim and Sun (2011) and Sun and Kim (2012) among others.
+We use recursive estimates to construct a self-normalized cross-quantilogram.
+The self-normalized approach was proposed by Lobato (2001) and was recently extended by Shao (2010) to a class of asymptotically linear test statistics.\footnote{Kuan and Lee (2006) apply the approach to a class of specification tests, the so-called $M$ tests, which are based on the moment conditions involving unknown parameters.
+Chen and Qu (2015) propose a procedure for improving the power of the $M$ test, by dividing the original sample into subsamples before applying the self-normalization procedure.} The self-normalized approach has a tight link with the fixed-$b$ asymptotic framework proposed by Kiefer et al. (2000).\footnote{The fixed-$b$ asymptotic has been further studied by Bunzel et al. (2001), Kiefer and Vogelsang (2002, 2005), Sun et al. (2008), Kim and Sun (2011) and Sun and Kim (2012) among others.} The self-normalized statistic has an asymptotically pivotal distribution whose critical values have been tabulated so that there is no need for long run variance estimation or even bootstrap.
 As discussed in section 2.1 of Shao (2010), the self-normalized and the fixed-$b$ approach have better size properties, compared with the standard approach involving a consistent asymptotic variance estimator, while it may be asymptotically less powerful under local alternatives (see Lobato (2001) and Sun et al. (2008) for instance).
-The relation between size and power properties is consistent with simulation results reported in the cited papers above.